buildbot/buildbot/master/docs/developer/cls-protocols.rst

         :param maxLength: maximum length of the data to send
         :returns: data read

-        called when slave needs more data
+        called when worker needs more data

     .. py:method:: remote_close()